scipy-conference/scipy_proceedings/papers/mark_wiebe/blaze.rst

    >>> list(compute(deadbeats, L))
    ['Bob', 'Edith']

-We observe that the correct answer was returned as a list.
+Note that the correct answer was returned as a list.

-If we now store our same data ``L`` into a Pandas DataFrame and then run the exact same ``deadbeats`` computation against it we find the same semantic answer.
+If we now store our same data ``L`` into a Pandas DataFrame and then run the exact same ``deadbeats`` computation against it, we find the same semantic answer.

 .. code-block:: python